 It is so satisfying to take pure ingredients and create luxurious, nourishing products that support healthy skin.

 We’ve been struggling through heat waves lately.
 Working outside when the humidex is extremely high is very hard on the skin.
-I decided to make up a big batch rose water to soothe and rejuvenate my skin.
+I decided to make a simple floral water to soothe and rejuvenate my skin.
 This is a quick and simple recipe that only has a short shelf life.
 Rather than storing this mist in a cupboard you’ll want to pamper yourself and your linens liberally and often!

 Rose water is very inexpensive and simple to make.
 It provides the botanical benefits of roses and lavender, in a gentle and refreshing way.
-If you don’t have access to fresh plant material you can order dried flowers on-line or your can use essential oils.
-This is a great base for a lot of other products as well.
-I also use rose water as an ingredient in skin creams and soap. in fact, I sometimes sneak it in my baking recipes as well.
+If you don’t have access to fresh plant material you can order dried flowers on-line or your can use essential oils, just shake well between uses.

-spraying rosewater on your skin instantly refreshes and naturally hydrates it.
-Rosewater works as a facial cleanser, toner & moisturiser.
+Spraying rosewater on your skin instantly refreshes and naturally hydrates it.
+Rosewater works as a facial cleanser, toner & moisturizer.
 It is also excellent for cooling and soothing your body.

 About The Ingredients